-A three-year-old boy dies of avian influenza in Hong Kong on this day in 1997.
+A three-year-old boy dies of avian influenza in Hong Kong on May 19, 1997.
 By the time the outbreak was controlled, six people were dead and 1.6 million domestic fowl were destroyed.

 By November, there were 18 recorded cases; six of the victims died.
 Finally, on December 28, authorities decided that it was necessary to slaughter the chickens and other domestic fowl in Hong Kong to prevent further spread of the disease.
 About 1.6 million animals were killed and buried.
 Though no other cases were reported immediately after the slaughter, officials continued to keep an eye on the virus.
 Over the next eight years, between 1997 and 2005, the H5N1 virus mutated, becoming extraordinarily lethal, and was responsible for 62 more human fatalities in Asia, as well as the deaths of more than 140 million birds, a portion of which were intentionally destroyed in an effort to contain it.